What is covered under the AHCIP

 - Other Drugs – Other drugs funded by Provincewide Services include Pulmozyme (for cystic fibrosis), human growth hormone (for pediatric growth hormone deficiency and chronic renal failure), Flolan (for primary pulmonary hypertension) and Visudyne (for classic form of wet age-related macular degeneration).

-Limited benefits means that a portion of a health care service cost is covered by the AHCIP, but not the entire cost.
+Limited benefits means that a portion of a health care service cost is covered by the AHCIP, but not the entire cost, depending on your age and other factors.

 Podiatry, optometry and dental services

-The AHCIP provides partial coverage for podiatry and optometry services received in Alberta, but not outside the province.
+The AHCIP provides partial coverage for podiatry and optometry services received in Alberta only.
 These services have benefit limits or maximums per benefit year, which is from July 1 to June 30.
 The AHCIP also provides coverage for some specialized dental, oral and maxillofacial surgical services.

 When the charge for a service exceeds the benefit limit, patients or their secondary insurer (if applicable) must pay the difference in cost.
 Always discuss treatment details and associated costs with a health care professional before you get the service.